PilarHB/BlobDetector/README.md

 Python code for camera calibration and Blob detection

-- Images Calibration : images contaning the chess board used for our environment.
+- calibration_images : images contaning the chess board used for our environment.
-- Camera Data: saved camera information from image calibration
+- camera_data: saved camera information from image calibration
 - BlobDetector.py code for detecting the contours and centroids from real coordinates
-- Camera Calibration: code for camera calibration
+- camera_calibration: code for camera calibration
+- Patterns: code for creating a chess board